aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

-Regarding the compilation rules, we want to create a pattern rule for each of the known extensions and the corresponding anchor files. we define the `modsource-pattern-rule` for this:
+Regarding the compilation rules, we want to create a pattern rule for each of the known extensions and the corresponding anchor files. we define the `modsource-pattern-rule` function for this and then use it on all known extensions:
 ~~~ make
 # $(call modsource-pattern-rule,extension)
 define modsource-pattern-rule